EpicOrange/riichi_advanced/documentation/documentation.md

 If there is a `"dealer_multiplier"` key and the winner is the dealer, then this score is multiplied by that.

+You can also set `"score_multiplier": "points2"` to let `yaku2` act as multipliers.
+In other words, `yaku` will be summed and then multiplied with the product of `yaku2`.
+See `ningbo.json`.

 ### `"scoring_method": "score_table"`

 Here, `points` is used as a (string) index into a points table, whose keys must be strings per the JSON schema.
 For example, in Hong Kong Old Style, the score doubles every Fan, and doubles every two Fan after 4 Fan, so you would put: